GbotemiB/gharchive_de_project/README.md

     ```
      - the -n parameter set the name of the deployment in prefect.
      - the -o parameter set the output of the file.
-     - the -sb parameter set the storage block.
      - the --apply parameter apply the deployment file to prefect.

     ```